joelnet/XPromise/README.md

 })
 ```

+Okay, this is the basic skeleton of a Promise.
+We have our main function `XPromise`, the helper functions `resolve` and `reject`. `XPromise` takes a function, which contains `resolve` and `reject`.
+This function also returns an object that contains the functions `then` and `catch`.

+You can see that I am also using an Immediately-Invoked Function Expression to make the U Combinator available to use as the `U` argument.

-The worst is over!
-If I haven't lost you and are still following... rest assured, for the remainder of this article we'll be coasting down hill!
+**Stay with me now, the worst is over!** If I haven’t lost you and are still following… rest assured, for the remainder of this article we’ll be coasting down hill! 😃

-### Storing state
+# Storing state

-This application, like others has to store state.
-Typically, this would be done with variables.
-We can also accomplish the same thing using default parameters.
-This will also give the added benefit of being able to call the function and seed it with a new state.
+This application, like others has to store some kind of state.
+This will either be the values from `resolve`, `reject` and/or the functions from `then` and `catch`.
+Typically, this would be done with good ‘old variables.
+Though, we can also accomplish the same thing just using default parameters.
+This will also give the added benefit of being able to call the function and also seed it with a new state!
+Which, spoiler alert, we are going to do just that!

+BTW, This is a great case for Redux!

 ```javascript
 // typical state management